CiscoDevNet/terraform-provider-aci/website/docs/r/resource_igmpifpol.html.markdown

 * `name` - (Required) Name of the IGMP Interface Policy object.
 * `annotation` - (Optional) Annotation of the IGMP Interface Policy object.
 * `name_alias` - (Optional) Name Alias of the IGMP Interface Policy object.
-* `grp_timeout` - (Optional) Group timeout.
+* `group_timeout` - (Optional) Group timeout.
 Allowed range is "3-65535" and the default value is "260".
-* `if_ctrl` - (Optional) Interface Control.
+* `control` - (Optional) Interface Control.
 Allowed values are "allow-v3-asm", "fast-leave", "rep-ll".
 Type: List.
-* `last_mbr_cnt` - (Optional) Last member query count.
+* `last_member_count` - (Optional) Last member query count.
 Allowed range is "1-5" and the default value is "2".
-* `last_mbr_resp_time` - (Optional) Last member response time.
+* `last_member_response_time` - (Optional) Last member response time.
 Allowed range is "1-25" and the default value is "1".
 * `querier_timeout` - (Optional) Querier timeout.
 Allowed range is "1-65535" and the the default value is "255".
-* `query_intvl` - (Optional) Query interval.
+* `query_interval` - (Optional) Query interval.
 Allowed range is "1-18000" and the default value is "125".
-* `robust_fac` - (Optional) Robustness factor.
+* `robustness_variable` - (Optional) Robustness factor.
 Allowed range is "1-7" and the default value is "2".
-* `rsp_intvl` - (Optional) Query response interval.
+* `response_interval` - (Optional) Query response interval.
 Allowed range is "1-25" and the default value is "10".
-* `start_query_cnt` - (Optional) Startup query count.
+* `startup_query_count` - (Optional) Startup query count.
 Allowed range is "1-10" and the default value is "2".
-* `start_query_intvl` - (Optional) Startup query interval.
+* `startuo_query_interval` - (Optional) Startup query interval.
 Allowed range is "1-18000" and the default value is "31".
-* `ver` - (Optional) Interface version.
+* `version` - (Optional) Interface version.
 Allowed values are "v2", "v3" and the default value is "v2".
+Type: String.
+* `maximum_mulitcast_entries` - (Optional) Maximum Multicast Entries.
+Type: String.
+* `reserved_mulitcast_entries` - (Optional) Reserved Multicast Entries.
+Type: String.
+* `state_limit_route_map` - (Optional) State limit route map which represents the relation to a PIM Route Map Filter (class rtdmcARtMapPol).
+Type: String.
+* `report_policy_route_map` - (Optional) Report policy route map which represents the relation to a PIM Route Map Filter (class rtdmcARtMapPol).
+Type: String.
+* `static_report_route_map` - (Optional) Static report policy route map which represents the relationship to a PIM Route Map Filter (class rtdmcARtMapPol).
 Type: String.

 ## Importing ##